NAAMSE: Framework for Evolutionary Security Evaluation of Agents: Introduction

 \section{Introduction}

 The rapid integration of AI agents into production environments has made robust security more critical than ever.
 According to \cite{pwc_ai_agent_survey}, 79\% of organizations report active adoption of AI agents.
-However, this deployment surge has dangerously outpaced the development of corresponding security practices.
-The consequences are already visible.
-For example, \cite{hackerone_ai_vulnerabilities_2025} reports a 540\% increase in confirmed prompt-injection vulnerabilities and a 210\% year-over-year rise in overall AI vulnerability reports.
+However, this deployment surge has dangerously outpaced the development of corresponding security practices, and the consequences are already visible: confirmed prompt-injection vulnerabilities have risen 540\% and overall AI vulnerability reports 210\% year-over-year \cite{hackerone_ai_vulnerabilities_2025}, with OWASP now ranking prompt injection among the leading risks in deployed LLM systems \citep{owasp_llm_top10_2025}.

 Historically, the leading technique for securing these systems has been manual red teaming.
 While effective at finding specific flaws, this approach is inherently unscalable~\citep{checkmarx_red_team_llms}: it is slow, labor-intensive, relies heavily on individual tester intuition, and cannot guarantee comprehensive coverage against the vast input space of modern LLMs.
 On the other end of the spectrum lie static benchmarks and automated libraries.
 These approaches suffer from rapid obsolescence; for example, legacy ``DAN'' prompts effective two years ago are likely already patched.
 Furthermore, static benchmarks probe every model with the same fixed corpus of attacks.
 To maintain relevance, these datasets require continuous, manual expansion, which is rarely sustainable~\citep{li2025adaptive}.

+While adversarial approaches such as \textit{GPTFuzzer} and \textit{AutoDAN} aim to solve the static attack problem through automated generation, the mechanism for intelligently selecting and evolving these attacks against complex agentic workflows remains largely unexplored.
+Most existing tools also focus on maximizing Attack Success Rate (ASR) on isolated, single-turn LLMs without accounting for the utility-security trade-offs inherent in production agents.